 Laurent Hugol is the Key Account Manager who knows what it takes to remain relevant in a rapidly changing industry.
-For Inspire, he shares his thoughts on flexibility and spending long hours with high profile clients.
+He shares his thoughts on flexibility and spending long hours with high profile clients.

 Pride vs arrogance